7 Places You Have to Visit in the Cultural Triangle of Sri Lanka

 The temple is a spiritual hub of activity for daily rituals and worship, so it’s important to make sure that you’re dressed appropriately when you visit – that means covered shoulders and knees, no exposed midriff and shoes off inside the temple.
 Click here to read more about visiting Kandy and the must-visit places in the city.

-Where to stay in Kandy: Instead of staying in Kandy city, I recommend staying at Madulkelle Tea & Eco Lodge for easy access to Knuckles.
+Where to stay in Kandy: Instead of staying in Kandy city which can sometimes feel frenetic and overwhelming, I recommend staying at Madulkelle Tea & Eco Lodge for easy access to Knuckles.
 The property is only 45 minutes away from Kandy in the heart of tea country, and you can sleep in luxury glamping tents surrounded by lush tea plantations.
-If you’re not an avid hiker, you can lounge by the infinity pool and take in the view of Knuckles Mountain Range from afar (wine optional).
 Click here to see availability and current rates at Madulkelle Tea & Eco Lodge.

 Alternatively, Yoga lovers should head to Rukgala Retreat in Digana, also about 45 minutes away from Kandy.
 The beautiful retreat venue has 10 bedrooms overlooking the mountains and Victoria Lake, and Yoga classes are held twice daily in their beautiful open-air shala.
 Click here to check current rates and room availability at Rukgala Retreat or click here to see more highly rated hotel options in and around Kandy!